 3D printers can improve some aspects of manufacturing, but they cannot handle all market demands.
 CNC machining is still the better option in many cases.
 CNC machining still provides better quality than expensive 3D printers.

-On smaller production scales or rapid prototyping, 3D printers have the advantage of saving companies money on expensive tooling.
+On smaller production scales or rapid prototyping, 3D printers can save companies money on expensive tooling.
 They also provide insight into product shape and aesthetics.
 But with the increase in production and the time factor, they do not perform as well as CNC machines.

 Elimold provides superior CNC machining solutions to manufacturers in multiple industries.
-In order to provide you with the products you need in a timely manner.
-Our expertise will help you and your business lead the market.
+To provide you with the products you need promptly.
+Our experts will help you and your business lead the market.
 We have the solution you need.
 Contact us today.